pslib-cz/2023-l4-web-typographic-library-SBumbalek/README.md

 </div>
 ```
 ### Article card
 A card with text used for news or an img with text.
 Add an img and you have a redy to go card.
-Text automaticli ends after 3 lines.
+Text automatically ends after 3 lines.
 Includes a hover

 syntax for Line:
 ```html